MGTheTrain/ml-ops-poc/README.md

 ### Port forwarding

-In order to access the mlflow dashboard after mlflow helm chart installation run:
+To access the MLflow dashboard following the installation of the MLflow Helm chart, execute the following command:

 ```sh
 kubectl get pods -A